bitrise-io/devcenter/_articles/reviews/public-sample-apps-draft.md

 ## ionic-sample-app and cordova-sample-app

-* `Generate cordova build configuration` step is a configuration step which generates the build.json file on which the building process is based.
+* If you wish to generate a build.json file, use our `Generate cordova build configuration` Step.
+This Step helps you to configure your build...

 {% include message_box.html type="info" title="Learn more about Ionic and Cordova" content="

 * [Getting started with Xamarin apps](/getting-started/getting-started-with-ionic-cordova-apps/)" %}